doktorjustice/doktorjustice.github.io/_posts/2020-02-24-trello-power-up.md

 _It's been a while since I wrote anything here.
 Two years.
 I guess it's not a coincidence that my son is turning two in a few weeks..._

 In 2020 I completely surprised myself by actually finishing one of my numerous pet projects: I wrote [a Trello Power-Up](https://trello.com/power-ups/5e14aa34ce4580518945bf9b/text-to-cards) called Text to Cards.
 This is my first publicly available "software product" ever.
-And the greatest thing: I actually solved a problem for myself.
+And the greatest thing: I solved a problem for myself.
 Exciting times.

 (_"What's a Power-Up?" - you might ask.
 Simply put these are sort of "plugins" on Trello, that enhance the platform by adding some new functionality or introducing integrations with other services.
 Read more [here](https://help.trello.com/article/1094-what-are-power-ups)._